 iPhone XS deals: is a pay monthly contract best?

-If you want to get the latest iPhone XS but don’t have a spare £1,000 to drop on a new handset, you might be better off getting the phone on a monthly contract.
+Want the iPhone XS but don’t have a spare £1,000 to drop on a new handset?
+You might be better off getting the phone on a monthly contract.
 That way, you’ll be able to split the cost of the phone over a two-year period.

 And with all the major UK networks offering a wide selection of different plans and payment options, there’s sure to be an iPhone XS deal that’s right for you.